CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/game_counter/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
-<div class="column entityentry" markdown="1">This is a logic entity which will fire its target after being triggered a specified amount of times.
+<div class="column entityentry" markdown="1">This is a logic entity which will trigger its target after being triggered a specified amount of times.
 Toggle-trigger and on-trigger will cause it to count up by 1.
 Off-trigger will cause it to count down by 1.
 An equivalent of this entity can be created through the usage of [trigger_condition](../trigger_condition) and [trigger_changevalue](../trigger_condition).</div>
 </div>
 </div>
 ###Keyvalues